moneybutton/yours-channels/docs/yours-lightning.md

 ## Data structures

-Either party in the channel stores the following data:
+Either agent in the channel stores the following data:
 * the source address used to fund the funding transaction
 * the multisig address "between" the funding and commitment tx
 * the destination address that the commitment transactions spend to
-* the funding transaction
+* the funding transaction (or its hash)
 * a list of commitment transaction objects
 * a reference to the other agent public information (including her list of previous commitment transaction objects)

 A commitment transaction object contains the following

 * a commitment transaction
+* the agents htlc secret
+* the agents revocation secret
-* a htlc secret
+* the public version of the other agents htlc secret
-* a revocation secret
+* the public version of the other agents revocation secret

 ## Protocols